 Galaxy A50 is a gorgeous smartphone and carries the same design language as the rest of the phones in the Galaxy A series.
-We had the black color variant with us and we simply adored how the back of the phone changed colors upon contact with the light.
+We had the black color variant with us, and we adored how the back of the phone changed colors upon contact with the light.

 It is made up of both glass and plastic and is an absolute fingerprint magnet.
 Mind you, it is a delicate device and needs to be encased in the company-provided cover to avoid putting scratches at the back.

-To maintain the phone’s gorgeous design Samsung has also provided an in-display fingerprint sensor for users and thus, we can only find a vertically stacked triple camera array at the back.
+To maintain the phone’s gorgeous design, Samsung has also provided an in-display fingerprint sensor for users.
+Thus, we can only find a vertically stacked triple camera array at the back.

-The Galaxy A50 comes with an alluring 6.4 inches of Super AMOLED Infinity U display with 1080 x 2340 pixels of screen resolution.
+The Samsung Galaxy A50 comes with an alluring 6.4 inches Super AMOLED Infinity U display with 1080 x 2340 pixels of screen resolution.

-Similar to Samsung’s other phones with Super AMOLED display, Galaxy A50 offers a quite beautiful screen with punchy and vibrant colors.
-Watching multimedia on the phone was an absolutely delightful experience.
+Like Samsung’s other phones with Super AMOLED display, Galaxy A50 offers a beautiful screen with punchy and vibrant colors.
+Watching multimedia on the phone was a delightful experience.

-Samsung’s OneUI is currently one of the best Android-skins in the market and can truly help to operate a phone single-handedly.
+Samsung’s OneUI is currently one of the best Android skins in the market and can genuinely help to operate a phone single-handedly.
 It offers a clean and clutter-free interface in Galaxy A50 with many new and revamped features.

-The smartphone comes with Samsung’s custom-made Bixby AI assistant but the software suffered a lot of delays during our tests.
-As compared to the smooth working of Bixby on Galaxy A70, we got lethargic assistant which took even 2-3 minutes to respond to our requests.
+The smartphone comes with Samsung’s custom-made Bixby AI assistant, but the software suffered many delays during our tests.
+Compared to Bixby’s smooth working on Galaxy A70, we got a lazy assistant which took even 2-3 minutes to respond to our requests.

 In OneUI, the South Korean tech giant has overhauled the notifications panel to create a separate page-like interface for the user.
 You can easily tweak buttons or change the grid options by tapping on the three dots at the top right corner in the notifications panel.

-The Device Care feature can help to better optimize the smartphone and allows users to review the status of their phone’s battery, storage, memory, and security in a single place.
+The Device Care feature can help optimize the smartphone better and allow users to review their phone’s battery, storage, memory, and security in a single place.

-Some other small features that made Galaxy A50 stand out were the revamped notes app with better categorization options, the option to use the volume rockers for controlling media volume by default and the digital wellbeing feature to track the amount of time a user spent on a single app.
+Some other small features that made Galaxy A50 stand out are the revamped notes app with better categorization options, the option to use the volume rockers to control media volume by default, and the digital well-being feature to track the amount of time spent on a single app.

-The Galaxy A50 comes with Exynos 9610 chipset under the hood accompanied by 4GB RAM and 128GB of internal storage.
-As of right now, Exynos 9610 is considered one of the best chipsets for affordable mid-range phones, capable of standing toe to toe with Qualcomm’s Snapdragon 670 processor which can be found in the latest Google Pixel 3A.
+The Samsung Galaxy A50 comes with an Exynos 9610 chipset under the hood accompanied by 4GB RAM and 128GB of internal storage.
+As of right now, Exynos 9610 is considered one of the best chipsets for affordable mid-range phones, capable of standing toe to toe with Qualcomm’s Snapdragon 670 processor, which can be found in the latest Google Pixel 3A.

 The device also packs a 4000mAh battery with 15W fast charging support.
-We didn’t get a chance to test the phone’s battery properly to give our proper review but during an hour of using resource-intensive mobile games, Galaxy A50 consumed 14% of charge and in 30 minutes of light usage which included web surfing, listening to songs, using social media, watching YouTube videos, etc.the phone’s battery fell by 5%.
+We didn’t get a chance to test the phone’s battery properly to give our proper review, but during an hour of using resource-intensive mobile games, Galaxy A50 consumed 14% of charge.
+In 30 minutes of light usage, which included web surfing, listening to songs, using social media, watching YouTube videos, etc., the phone’s battery fell by 5%.

-Galaxy A50 has a slightly lesser battery capacity as compared to Galaxy A70’s 4500mAh battery but consumed exactly the same amount of power during the light usage and employed 2% more battery during the heavy usage.
+Galaxy A50 has a slightly lesser battery capacity than Galaxy A70’s 4500mAh battery but consumed precisely the same amount of power during light usage and employed 2% more battery during heavy usage.

 All in all, we think that Galaxy A50 can last a long time before feeling the need to power up its battery.

-During our tests, we hardly felt any bass from the phone’s speakers and at high volumes, the sounds became too shrill for our ears.
-Like Galaxy A70, it does have Dolby Atmos support for both wired and Bluetooth audio which even with cheap earphones provide decent sound quality.
+We hardly felt any bass from the phone’s speakers during our tests, and at high volumes, the sounds became too shrill for our ears.
+Like Galaxy A70, it does have Dolby Atmos support for both wired and Bluetooth audio, which provides decent sound quality even with cheap earphones.

 We were pleased to see all the camera modes out in the open and could easily swipe left and right to select different camera features.

-Just like Galaxy A70, it also hides its HDR mode in the camera settings and we will prefer it if Samsung brings it out on the main interface in the future.
+Like Galaxy A70, it also hides its HDR mode in the camera settings, and we will prefer it if Samsung brings it out on the main interface in the future.

-As far as the phone’s camera quality is concerned, we were able to capture some amazing shots in the auto mode.
-As you can see below, the main camera has preserved the details quite nicely and has kept the colors as natural as possible.
+As far as the phone’s camera quality is concerned, we could capture some fantastic shots in the auto mode.
+As you can see below, the primary camera has preserved the details quite nicely and has kept the colors as natural as possible.

 Due to the absence of a dedicated night mode, the phone can only take average shots in low-light conditions.
 As compared to Galaxy A70, we get much softer images in low-light conditions with more blown-out colors.